bbc/peaks.js/doc/API.md

     // Color of the playhead text
     playheadTextColor: '#aaa',

+    // Background color of the playhead text
+    playheadBackgroundColor: 'transparent',

+    // Padding around the playhead text (pixels)
+    playheadPadding: 2,

     // Tolerance for clicks in the zoomview to be interpreted as
     // dragging the playhead (pixels)
     playheadClickTolerance: 3,